Home

 This Latin motto was adopted by the General Assembly of the Commonwealth of Kentucky in 2002.

-Whereas there are two versions of the Kentucky state motto, there exists quite a list of state nicknames for Kentucky:
+Whereas there are two versions of the Kentucky motto, there exists quite a list of state nicknames for Kentucky:

 "The Bluegrass State"